yubshan/scribble-it/README.md

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local device for development and testing purposes.

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to us at [.com].
+If you have any questions, suggestions, or feedback, feel free to reach out to us at [shresthayubshan09@gmail.com] or [0aug.anusha@gmail.com]